-Andrew Sussman oversees the wide-ranging operation that is PRI's The World.
+Andrew Sussman, formerly as executive producer, oversaw the wide-ranging operation that is PRI's The World until November, 2018.
 Part of the original team that launched the show, Sussman joined as a reporter and producer in 1995, and has worked pretty much every position since.

 Before The World, Sussman oversaw a joint-venture newspaper collaboration with Komsomolskaya Pravda in Russia, where he also worked as an editor at The Moscow Times.
 He's also worked as a reporter with Radio France International in Paris.
 Sussman was a 2001 Nieman Fellow at Harvard University.